-Brickell is popular with the business crowd and travelers alike, thanks to its endless entertainment, convenience as a business hub, and easy access to other neighborhoods like Wynwood, Little Havana, and South Beach.
+Brickell is popular with the business crowd and travelers, thanks to its endless entertainment, convenience as a business hub, and easy access to neighborhoods like Wynwood, Little Havana, and South Beach.

 You could easily stay in downtown Miami or Brickell and enjoy various activities without extensive travel between the two neighborhoods.

-If you’re looking for a great deal with incredible views of downtown Miami, consider the Kimpton EPIC Hotel.
-This property was ranked on TripAdvisor as the second-best in value among downtown Miami hotels, and it offers some pretty great on-site dining and drinks.
+- Kimpton EPIC Hotel: If you’re looking for a great hotel deal with incredible views of downtown Miami, consider the Kimpton EPIC Hotel.
+This property was ranked on TripAdvisor as the second-best in value among downtown Miami hotels, and it offers great on-site dining and drinks.

-If you’re looking for a property that exudes luxury, try the Four Seasons Hotel Miami, where the only thing better than the location is the palm-surrounded rooftop pool.
-For bay views and the same standard of excellence that you can expect at sister properties around the globe, consider InterContinental Miami.
+- InterContinental Miami: If you’re looking for a luxury property, try the Four Seasons Hotel Miami, where the only thing better than the location is the palm-surrounded rooftop pool.
+For bay views and the same standard of excellence that you can expect at properties around the globe, consider InterContinental Miami.

-The Hyatt Centric Brickell Miami is another budget-friendly pick with spacious floor-to-ceiling window rooms and water views.
+- Hyatt Centric Brickell Miami: The Hyatt Centric Brickell Miami is a budget-friendly pick with spacious floor-to-ceiling window rooms and water views.
 It is ideal for long-term stays (making it a good choice if you’re in downtown Miami for business travel).

 Of course, more and more travelers are turning to Airbnb and other home-share providers like VRBO and HomeAway for more private stays without sacrificing luxury.

-If you’d rather enjoy an entire apartment, studio, or house, all to yourself, than sharing a wall with strangers, you’re in luck, as downtown Miami is filled with vacation home rentals, ranging from budget-friendly to all-out luxurious.
+If you’d rather enjoy an entire apartment, studio, or house, all to yourself, than share a wall with strangers, you’re in luck, as downtown Miami is filled with vacation home rentals, ranging from budget-friendly affordable housing to all-out luxurious.

 Things to Do in Downtown Miami Guide

-No matter what kind of traveler you are, or your interests, you can find plenty of fun in downtown Miami.
-Here are just a few of our tops picks.
+No matter what kind of traveler you are, or your interests, you can find plenty of fun in downtown Miami, some of which are even free!
+Here are just a few of our top picks.

-Skyviews MIAMI Observation Wheel is easily one of downtown Miami’s most popular attractions.
-Now an intangible part of the downtown Miami skyline, this 200-foot tall Ferris wheel offers terrific views of not only downtown Miami but also Biscayne Bay and Bayfront Park.
+Skyviews Miami Observation Wheel is one of downtown Miami’s most popular attractions.
+Now an intangible part of the downtown Miami skyline, this 200-foot tall Ferris wheel is situated directly along the coastline offering terrific views of not only downtown Miami but also Biscayne Bay and Bayfront Park.

 Miami Riverwalk Trail